-GFA Ltd is aware of all risks associated with the processing of, specific types of personal data.
+Greenway Financial Advisors Ltd assesses the level of risk to individuals associated with the processing of their personal data.

-GFA Ltd shall manage any risks identified by the risk assessment, to reduce the likelihood of a non-conformance with this policy.
+Greenway Financial Advisors Ltd will manage any risks identified by the risk assessment, to reduce the likelihood of a non-conformance with this policy.

-Where a type of processing, particularly using new technologies and considering the nature, scope, context and purposes of the processing is likely to result in a high risk to the rights and freedoms of natural persons, GFA Ltd shall, prior to the processing, carry out a Data Protection Impact Assessment (DPIA) of the impact of the envisaged processing operations on the protection of personal data.
+Where a type of processing, particularly using new technologies and considering the nature, scope, context and purposes of the processing is likely to result in a high risk to the rights and freedoms of natural persons, we will, prior to the processing, carry out a Data Protection Impact Assessment (DPIA) on the impact the envisaged processing operations will have on the protection of personal data.
 A single Data Protection Impact Assessment (DPIA) may address a set of similar processing operations that present similar high risks.

 Data Protection Risks

-This policy helps to protect GFA Ltd from potentially, serious data security risks, including:
+This policy helps to protect Greenway Financial Advisors Ltd from potentially, serious data security risks, including: